Ryan De La Cruz

-Rayan Itsan Indanda (born 20 October 1996), known mononymously as Ryan De La Cruz, is a Congolese-British singer, songwriter, rapper, actor, model, director, producer, and television personality.
+Rayan Itsan Indanda (born 20 October 1996), known professionally as Ryan De La Cruz, is a Congolese-British singer, songwriter, rapper, actor, model, director, producer, and television personality.
 He sings in English, French, and Lingala.
 Born in Cricklewood, Northwest London, Itsan began recording music at the age of 11 and released a collaborative project with the Lil Rascals, a group associated with the early 2000s grime music movement.
-He later signed a record deal with Plan B in 2015 after portraying Jake in the critically acclaimed film Ill Manors.
+He later signed a record deal with Plan B in 2015 after portraying Jake in the film Ill Manors.

-Emerging as a rapper, he released his debut five-track EP Pagans in June 2016.
+Ryan De La Cruz first gained attention as a rapper with the release of his five-track debut EP Pagans in June 2016.
 The following year, his track "Know About Me" gained recognition as Vevo's Track of the Week and entered BBC Radio 1's B list chart for several weeks.
-In 2019, Itsan released his debut studio album, Syko, followed by 23 (2021), an album influenced by contemporary R&B and soul.
+In 2019, Itsan released his debut studio album, Syko, followed by 23 (2021).
 In 2024, he released the four-track EP Cameleon on 23 February, Nasti on 16 August, and a joint EP with Sh Quille, How You Getting On, on 29 November.

 Early life

 Ryan De La Cruz was born Rayan Itsan Indanda on 20 October 1996 in Cricklewood, Northwest London, to Congolese parents.
-His father, Rev. Dave Indanda, was a reverend and an early figure in the Congolese nationalist movement known as the Combattants, while his mother, Marie-Claire Tumbe, was involved in modeling and tailoring.
+His father, Rev. Dave Indanda, was a reverend and one of the early members of the Congolese nationalist movement known as the Combattants.
+His mother, Marie-Claire Tumbe, worked as a model and tailor.

-De La Cruz showed an interest in music and performance from an early age, teaching himself to sing and dance by the age of seven.
-His passion for rhythm was evident, as he frequently repurposed household cutlery to play drums in his bedroom.
-His father, recognizing his musical inclination, experimented one evening, teaching De La Cruz and his two sisters how to sing in harmony.
-Raised in a household with five siblings, Ryan was involved in church activities, regularly attending services and singing in the choir alongside his father and fellow congregation members.
-On Saturdays, he accompanied his father to drum lessons and later became a drummer for the church.
+De La Cruz developed a strong interest in music and performing from an early age and had taught himself to sing and dance by the age of seven.
+He often used kitchen utensils as makeshift drums while practicing rhythms in his bedroom.
+Seeing his son's interest in music, his father taught Ryan and his two sisters how to sing in harmony.
+Growing up with five siblings, he was active in church, where he attended services regularly, sang in the choir with his father and other members of the congregation, and later became the church's drummer after taking drum lessons with his father on Saturdays.

 In the early 2000s, his family relocated to Forest Gate, East London, where he developed an interest in acting.
-He would often assist his older sister, Julia, by rehearsing lines for her drama classes.
-This exposure to theater led to a formative experience when she brought him to her school to watch a drama rehearsal.
-It was there that he met a young Nick Sagar, whom he would later work with on the film Ill Manors.
+He regularly helped his older sister, Julia, rehearse for her drama classes, which introduced him to theater.
+She later took him to her school to watch a drama rehearsal, where he met Nick Sagar for the first time.
+The two would later work together in the film Ill Manors.